 October 24-25, 2020

-A 2-day online workshop for recorders, curated by Valerie Horst and Wendy Powers, with 3 classes per day and a concert on Saturday.
+A 2-day online workshop for recorders, curated by Valerie Horst and Wendy Powers, with 3 classes per day and a concert on Saturday, and Music & Instrument Discussion with Eric Haas on Sunday.
 Join us from wherever you are in the world!

 Saturday, October 24